-A very impressive viaduct some 125 feet high spanning Dinting Vale and Glossop Brook was completed in 1844.
-The station serving Dinting is located immediately at the northern end of it and the viaduct is easily seen from the platforms.
+A very impressive, 125 feet high viaduct spanning Dinting Vale and Glossop Brook was completed in 1844.
+The station is located immediately at the northern end of it so it is easily seen from the platforms.

-The station was once part of the Woodhead Line which connected Manchester with Sheffield and was routed through the Pennine Hills via Penistone.
-As the route by-passed the town of Glossop, the Duke of Norfolk and the Howard family paid for a 1-mile branch-line to be built from Dinting to connect Glossop.
+The station was once part of the Woodhead Line which connected Manchester with Sheffield, routed through the Pennine Hills via Penistone but bypassing Glossop.
+The Duke of Norfolk and the Howard family paid for a 1-mile branch-line to be built from Dinting to connect Glossop.
 It is the addition of this branch-line which gives Dinting station its unusual triangular shape and the very sharply curved platform used by trains heading to Glossop.

 Friends of Dinting Station